Romulo-Moraes/Assembly-Toolkit/2. Registers/README.md

 ```

 ## What's next
-Here we covered a bit about what are the regiters and whay they do, but the playground with them isn't over because they are important and you will ever use them in your programs.
+Here we covered a bit about what are the registers and what they do, but the playground with them isn't over, because they are important and you will ever use them in your programs.
 In the next section we will see about the segmentations that a program has inside the memory.